blittable/essembly/readme.md

 ### Development Testing

-The reference client is the essembly-cli  (try) `cargo run --bin essembly-cli --help`
+The reference client is the essembly-cli:   `cargo run --bin essembly-cli --help` The cli, and other crates, references the one (and only config file).
+The supporting crate is essembly-config

 Starting it does the following: